-ON THIS PAGE: You will find information about how many people learn they have vaginal cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many women learn they have vaginal cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom
+To see other pages, use the menu on the side of your screen.

 Vaginal cancer is uncommon.
 Only 1% of women with a cancer of the reproductive system have vaginal cancer.
 This year, an estimated 3,170 women in the United States will be diagnosed with vaginal cancer.
 It is estimated that 880 deaths from this disease will occur this year.